 Column Element Description 1 LO Minimum value for the parameter 2 HI Maximum value for the parameter 3 INIT Initial value for the parameter.
+If the phase (described below) for the parameter is negative the parameter is fixed at this value.
 If the ss.par file is read, it overwrites these INIT values.
 4 PRIOR Expected value for the parameter.
 This value is ignored if the prior type is 0 (no prior) or 1 (symmetric beta).
+If the selected prior type (described below) is lognormal, this value is entered in log space.
 5 PRIOR SD Standard deviation for the prior, used to calculate likelihood of the current parameter value.
 This value is ignored if prior type is 0.
 6 PRIOR TYPE 0 = none, 1 = symmetric beta; 2 = full beta; 3 = lognormal without bias adjustment; 4 = lognormal with bias adjustment; 5 = gamma; and 6 = normal.
 7 PHASE Phase in which parameter begins to be estimated.
 A negative value causes the parameter to retain its INIT value (or value read from the ss.par file).
 8 Env var & Link Create a linkage to an input environmental time-series 9 Dev link Invokes use of the deviation vector in the linkage function 10 Dev min yr Beginning year for the deviation vector 11 Dev max yr Ending year for the deviation vector 12 Dev phase Phase for estimation for elements in the deviation vector 13 Block Time block or trend to be applied 14 Block function Functional form for the block offset.